Portrait by: Romy Engel

 BIO

-Joy Bernard is a writer, performer, dancer and multidisciplinary artist living and working between Jerusalem and Tel Aviv.
+I’m a writer, choreographer, performer and multidisciplinary artist living and working between Jerusalem and Tel Aviv.
+I create in dance, physical and visual theater, video, writing and sound.

-Since 2014, Joy has been a journalist and critic, specializing in visual arts, performance and dance.
-She also writes essays and poetry.
-Joy’s writing is regularly published in English and in Hebrew by publications such as: literary magazine Granta, Haaretz, The Jerusalem Post, Times of Israel, The Art Newspaper, TimeOut, Flash Art, Collectors Agenda and Erev Rav.
+Alongside my artistic practice, I have been working as a journalist and art critic since 2014.
+I also write creative non-fiction, essays and poetry.
+My writing has been published by numerous newspapers and magazines, such as: literary magazine Granta, Haaretz, The Jerusalem Post, Times of Israel, The Art Newspaper, TimeOut, Flash Art, Collectors Agenda and Erev Rav.

-Joy is an art and dance correspondent for Israeli online magazine Portfolio, where she publishes a column titled “Studio Talks.”
+I am an art and dance correspondent for Israeli online magazine Portfolio, where I publish a column titled “Studio Talks.”

 ARTIST STATEMENT

-I am a movement and body artist.
-I create in performance, dance, physical and visual theater, writing, video and sound.
-I enjoy moving between the different artistic mediums or merging them all together.
+I am a body artist, and I enjoy incorporating different artistic mediums or moving between them to raise questions about the nature of our physical existence in the world.
 I was born in Tel Aviv in 1996, and raised in Israel, Germany and the United States.
 The plurality and frequent shift in cultures, countries and languages I have experienced in my upbringing all find their way into my works, in which I explore the philosophy of language and attempt to bridge between spoken language, written language and the language of the body.

 My pieces usually begin with a semantic question, which turns into a performative research.
 The body in motion and the written word are the two axes around which my artistic practice revolves.
 Inspired by a phrase or triggered by words I read or write, I then attempt to embody, break down, analyze and reconstruct their meanings via choreographic and theatrical scores.
 Literature, poetry and psychoanalysis are the theoretical foundations that anchor my work.
 I consider myself a storyteller, and use the three languages at my disposal – Hebrew, English and movement – to tell autobiographical and universal stories about immigration, identity, sexuality, love and an ongoing search for a home.